trebisky/Focus1/README.md

 - gui.js - is the top level gui in the final application
 - pru_eblink - is a directory holding the PRU code and test fixtures
 - pasm - the PRU assembler
+- node-pru - the "pru" module for node.js with my hacks added